-Students in the graduate counseling program are encouraged by the faculty to seek personal counseling services at any time they are enrolled in the counseling program.
-In keeping with the philosophy of counseling profession, counseling services can be useful to all persons at any point in their lives, not just individuals who have emotional or mental disorders.
-Although individuals can effectively function in a graduate school, graduate students are encouraged to learn about themselves from being a client in a counseling relationship.
+Students in the graduate counseling program are encouraged by the faculty to seek personal counseling services during counseling program enrollment.
+In keeping with the philosophy of the counseling profession, counseling services can be useful to all persons at any point in their lives, not just individuals who have emotional or mental disorders.
+Although individuals can effectively function in a graduate school, graduate students are encouraged to learn about themselves by being a client in a counseling relationship.

 Students in the graduate counseling program must meet the program requirement of participating in at least 3 counseling sessions.
-These counseling sessions must be completed in the introductory counseling course (COED 631C- Introduction to Professional Counseling) primarily taken the first semester in the program.
+These counseling sessions must be completed in the introductory counseling course (COED 621- Principles of Professional Counseling) primarily taken the first semester in the program.
 In keeping with the philosophy of the counseling profession, counseling services can be useful to all persons at any point in their lives, not just individuals who have emotional or mental health disorders.
-This programmatic requirement provides the opportunity for students to enhance their self-awareness, understand both client and therapist/counselor dynamics, provide insight into the mechanic of the therapeutic relationship, and begin building their professional counseling identity.
+This programmatic requirement provides the opportunity for students to enhance their self-awareness, understand both client and therapist/counselor dynamics, provide insight into the mechanics of the therapeutic relationship, and begin building their professional counseling identity.

 In addition to the benefit of self-exploration, being in a therapeutic setting provides counseling students with the opportunity to experience firsthand the position on the client, which helps counseling students empathize more fully with clients who seek helping services.
-Although counseling students may engage in conversations with counseling faculty members regarding personal matters in the course of their studies that is not considered counseling services.
-It is also unethical and inappropriate for counseling faculty members to become a counselor for a counseling student at any time.
+Although counseling students may engage in conversations with counseling faculty members regarding personal matters, that is not considered counseling services.
+It is also unethical and inappropriate for counseling faculty members to become a counselor for a counseling student.
 Faculty members and counseling students should respectively preserve their roles as faculty and student at all times and are not ethically allowed to engage in any counseling or personal relationships.

 Norfolk State University graduate students are entitled to free individual counseling sessions through NSU Counseling Services.
-Counseling students who seek services in the center can identify themselves as counseling graduate students so they will be assigned to mental health professionals who are not students themselves.
-Privacy of counseling graduate students is insured by the Counseling Services staff members.
-In addition to individual personal counseling, Counseling Services office provides psycho-educational groups on topics of interest to graduate students and emergency mental health services.
+Counseling students who seek services in the center can identify themselves as counseling graduate students to ensure they are not assigned to mental health professionals who are not students themselves.
+Confidentiality of counseling graduate students is insured by the NSU Counseling Services staff members.
+In addition to individual personal counseling, psycho-educational groups and emergency mental health services are provided.